J0FENT02/emotion-hybrid/README.md

 ## Data
-The “Emotion Dataset for Emotion Recognition Tasks” from Kaggle is used. https://www.kaggle.com/datasets/parulpandey/emotion-dataset Download this dataset and rename to "emotion-dataset.csv" as used in the code.
+The “Emotion Dataset for Emotion Recognition Tasks” from Kaggle is used. https://www.kaggle.com/datasets/parulpandey/emotion-dataset Download the dataset zip.
+Unzip and place training.csv in the project root, rename to "emotion-dataset.csv" as used in the code.

+## Usage
+run Emotion Detection Project Code.py